 Verbosity will be used and abused.

-I am a massive nerd, this much is true.
-I make lists related to gaming on the Internet.
 This list is very subjective.
 They are my favourites and maybe not yours.
 This is the best Ultimate Doom and Doom 2 have to offer in the single modification department, when the technical limits of their engines are stretched and creativity is forced to run rampant.
-When reading this list, keep in mind I do not actually play this game.
-Every level I download and run through is done just as that: with god mode and an eye open for pleasure.
-I do not care too much for game balancing.
-This is why I loathe RPGs.
-Give me material that’s creative in music, story, visual splendor, and breasts.
-As a warning, this article is wordy as fuck.
-Here are the entries, in no particular order:
+Give me material that’s creative in music, story, and visual splendour.
+Here are the Doom levels, in no particular order:

 End Game MAP07 ‘Water Treatment Facility’